astreum/whitepaper/README.md

 - Oracles
 - Governance

-### Nebula Storage Layer
+### Nebula Storage

-Nebula is a protocol for storing and retrieving Nebula Objects.
+Nebula is the distributed layer for storing and retrieving Nebula Objects.

 A Nebula Object is a data structure with three fields: